 In Spain there seems to have been a particular association between the scallop shell and Christian imagery, going back to the Visigothic period.
 Examples are to be found at Merida and the church of San Tolme at Toledo.

-These replicate very closely the image on the silver and gold repoussé cover of the Sion Gospel.
+These replicate very closely the image on the silver and gold repoussé cover of the sixth century Sion Gospel.
 The similarity extends to the flanking palm trees which refer to Paradise.
 A notable difference however is the substitution of the Cross of the Sion Gospel with a Chrismon on the version found at Merida and Toledo.

 The Chrismon is a particularly Hispanic image and there is a suggestion that it may have been especially important to the Visigoths with its reference to the Book of Revelation, a text which took on a more prominent function in the Visigothic church.